mike-lischke/java2typescript/readme.md

 await converter.startConversion();
 ```

-## Node Package

-## Customizing the Conversion Process

-It's best to specify all source paths as absolute paths, in order to avoid trouble with relative path construction.
-Library + target paths can be relative, however.
+This is almost identical how the above mentioned `java2ts` script does it, except for some support code to transform the config json file into the require configuration structure.

+There's a dedicated repository demonstrating the use of java2typescript in both ways.
+Check it out: [java2ts-examples](https://github.com/mike-lischke/java2ts-examples).

-To support iterative conversions (running the tool several times with the same settings) without overwriting good files (e.g. when you have fixed errors in a file) add `/* java2ts: keep */` as the first line in such a file.
-This is checked by the tool and the file is then not changed.
-The console output will change to indicate that a file is kept instead of re-generated.
+To support iterative conversions (running the tool multiple times with the same settings) without overwriting good files (e.g. when you have fixed errors in a file) add the text `/* java2ts: keep */` as the first line in such a file.
+The associated Java file is always parsed (for symbol resolution), but a Typescript file with that line is not overwritten anymore.
+A different log line is printed in the console when that is the case.

-For details of the supported Java language features and things to consider after conversion read the [feature documentation](doc/features.md).

-A detailed description of the conversion configuration can be found in the [configuration documentation](doc/configuration.md).
+## Supported Language Features

+Of course there's no 1:1 translation between Java and Typescript and therefore it is important to understand what needs to be considered and what problems are to be expected.
+A separate document discusses these aspects: [feature documentation](doc/features.md).